happynclient/happynios/README.md

 # hin2n-ios
 This is a tiny iOS implementation of n2n.

+0. It does NOT support the iOS emulator in xcode.
 1. It works as a n2n edge to connect to supernode.
 It works on iOS device which need NOT be jailbreaked.
 2. It supports all versions of n2n(v1/v2/v2s/v3).
 3. Since Apple reject all GPL-only applications, we CANNOT publish it in Apple APP Store.
 You MUST clone source code and compile by yourself.